Every helping hand makes a difference.

 Construction volunteers work alongside Habitat’s experienced Site Managers and Site Coordinators, experienced regular volunteers, and the families who will purchase Habitat homes.

 Volunteers assist in a variety of tasks ranging from framing and roofing to painting and landscaping.
 No prior experience is necessary.

 We build year-round, Wednesdays through Saturdays, and welcome anyone 16 or older who wants to help.
-(Pierce County regulations restrict children 16 and under from working on construction sites.)
+(OSHA regulations restrict children 16 and under from working on construction sites.)

 Groups who wish to build together are encouraged to do so via our Team Habitat program.

 If you are a new volunteer, we ask that you attend a New Volunteer Orientation prior to joining us onsite.
 Following an orientation and successful background check, new volunteers receive access to our online schedule and are able to sign up for volunteer shifts.